-The fundamental difference is that through a SIPP, you, as an individual, can become your own fund manager and you have the option to invest outside of the standard or "normal" insured contracts within a pension wrapper, which includes shares and property.
+adventurous investor.Transfer payments and income or growth from individualThe fundamental difference is that through a SIPP, you, as an individual, can become your own fund manager and you have the option to invest outside of the standard or "normal" insured contracts within a pension wrapper, which includes shares and property.Transfer payments and income or growth from individual investments within a SIPP do not count as contributions, neither do rental payments where property is being included.
+The SIPP is currently eligible for the same tax relief and/or advantages as any other registered personal pension plan.